Siddique-ur-Rehman/Internship_projects/Regression_projects/README.md

 This project predicts student exam scores based on academic and socio-demographic factors using different linear regression approaches.

-📌 Project Workflow
+Project Workflow
-1. Data Loading & Exploration
+Data Loading and Exploration

 Loaded the dataset and inspected structure, missing values, and data types.

-2. Data Preprocessing
+Data Preprocessing

 Filled missing values in Teacher_Quality, Parental_Education_Level, and Distance_from_Home using mode imputation.

 Applied Label Encoding to convert categorical features into numerical format.

-3. Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA)

 Created pie charts, count plots, and scatter plots to analyze categorical distributions and feature-target relationships.

-4. Correlation Analysis
+Correlation Analysis

 Calculated correlations with Exam_Score.

 Identified Attendance as the strongest predictor.

-5. Model Training & Evaluation
+Model Training and Evaluation

 Simple Linear Regression: Trained with Attendance as predictor.